Getting Data from SQL Queries

 Objects defined via SQL are similar to stored procedures.

-You can save changes, use change handlers, configure value lists, translate names, columns, and parameters.
+You can save changes, use change handlers, configure value lists, and translate names, columns, and parameters.

-Moreover, you can use such named objects similar to stored procedures in all configuration tables.
+Additionally, you can use these named objects like stored procedures in all configuration tables.

-Note that SQL objects allow using SELECT, EXEC, GRANT, REVOKE, and other SQL commands.
-However, to get data, use SELECT and EXEC commands only.
+Note that SQL objects support SELECT, EXEC, GRANT, REVOKE, and other SQL commands.
+However, to retrieve data, use only SELECT and EXEC commands.

 Implementation Details